Developing a Better Understanding of Bedwetting

 So how should parents react to their child's nighttime wetting?
 Coleman suggests reacting with reassurance.
 "Empathy is crucial," says Coleman.
 "Let the child know that you understand that he/she is upset and help them to understand that they are not alone in having this problem.
 Reassure him or her that they are just as normal as other kids.
 Offer to help.
 After the bed is wet say, 'OK, you pull off the sheets and I'll get a fresh set.'
 It is fine if the child prefers to make the bed alone — they may be embarrassed.
 It is also fine if the parent tells the child that he/she is to make it by him/herself if they are tired or very busy.
 However, making the bed should not be viewed as a punishment.
 The tone should not be scolding.
 Having to make a bed will not motivate a child to overcome enuresis."Nighttime Wetting Help

 Nighttime wetting is a different problem for different kids.
-There are things a parent can do at home in an attempt to work through nighttime wetting.
+However, there are things all parents can do at home in an attempt to reduce the anxiety of children who wet the bed and work through the problem until the matter resolves itself on its own.

-Making it routine that a child use the bathroom immediately before going to bed is an intervention parents can do at home.
+Making it routine that a child use the bathroom immediately before going to bed is one thing that can help mitigate the problem.
 According to Dr. Sheldon, by emptying the bladder before going to bed, children may reduce the incidence of nighttime wetting by one night a week.

-Using disposable absorbent underpants like GoodNites® Bedtime Pants is our recommended strategy.
+Using disposable absorbent underpants like GoodNites® NightTime Underwear is another useful step parents can take.
 Waking up dry may have positive effects on the child's self-esteem, ease stress, and allow parents and children to cope during the nighttime wetting period.
-Additionally, using disposable underpants may allow the child to attend sleepovers or host them at his own house, without fear of embarrassment.
+Additionally, using disposable underpants may allow the child to attend sleepovers or host them at their own house, without fear of embarrassment.

 "Parents should attempt to do what they can for their child at home with simple interventions," says Dr. Sheldon.
 "Oftentimes little things work wonders in decreasing the frequency of bedwetting.
 But, if the parental intervention doesn't work, don't be afraid to ask for help."